 SUPPORT SERVICES AE07.13 AP.1

-Bidding of School Food Service Supplies
+Purchase of School Nutrition Service Supplies

-Like Items in Excess of $40,000
+Like Items in Excess of the Small Purchase Maximum

-If the total amount of purchases for like items is $40,000 or more, formal bid procedures will be utilized.
+If the total amount of purchases for like items is more than the small purchase maximum, formal bid procedures will be utilized.
 Food, food products, supplies, and equipment will be handled through or in accordance with a schedule determined by the local educational cooperative (Kentucky Educational Development Co-op or KEDC).

 Bid Specifications